lovett/calendar/README.md

 Events that occur at specific times can be expressed in 12- or 24-hour formats.
 If found, the first one is treated as the start and the second as the end.

-The rest of the tag content up to the first `<details>` tag is treated as the event title.
-Anything in the `<details>` tag is only shown on the day view as a supplemental description.
+The rest of the element content up to the first `<details>` element is treated as the event title.
+Anything in the `<details>` element is only shown on the day view as a supplemental description.

 ```
 <cal event>